piotrmurach/tty-file/README.md

 TTY::File.copy_file('templates/application.html.erb', context: variables)
 ```

-You can also specify the template name surrounding any dynamic variables with `%` to be evaluted:
+You can also specify the template name surrounding any dynamic variables with `%` to be evaluated:

 ```ruby
 variables = OpenStruct.new